 Clean Water Act section 303(d)(1) requires each state to identify specific waterbodies within its boundaries where water quality standards are not being met or are not expected to be met after technology-based effluent limitations on point sources of pollutants have been complied with.
 Waterbodies that do not meet water quality standards are considered impaired and are placed on the state’s “303(d) List”.
 For each listed waterbody, the state or USEPA is required to establish a Total Maximum Daily Load (TMDL) for each pollutant that is impairing the water quality standards in that waterbody.

-A TMDL is the sum of the allowable pollutant loads of a single pollutant from all contributing point sources (waste load allocations), non-point sources (load allocations), the contribution from background sources, and a margin of safety.
+A TMDL is the sum of the allowable pollutant loads of a single pollutant from all contributing point sources (WLAs), non-point sources (load allocations), the contribution from background sources, and a margin of safety.
 (40 CFR § 130.2(i).)
-MS4 discharges are considered point source discharges and are assigned waste load allocations (WLAs).
+MS4 discharges are considered point source discharges and are assigned WLAs.
 A TMDL is a tool for implementing water quality standards and is based on the relationship between pollution sources and receiving water quality.
 The TMDL establishes the allowable pollutant loads from various sources to a waterbody and thereby provides the basis to establish water quality-based controls or effluent limitations.
-By implementing the water quality-based effluent limitations (WQBELs) in Appendices 2 through 13, the Permittees should provide the pollutant load reduction needed for a waterbody to meet water quality standards.
+By implementing the water quality-based effluent limitations (WQBELs) in Appendices 2 through 14, the Permittees should provide the pollutant load reduction needed for a waterbody to meet water quality standards.

-On April 6, 2018, the USEPA approved the State of California’s 2016 303(d) List of impaired waterbodies.
-The 2016 303(d) List includes certain receiving waters in the Santa Ana Region.
-Since 1998, USEPA and the Santa Ana Water Board have established TMDLs to address water quality impairments.
-These TMDLs establish waste load allocations (WLAs) for discharges from MS4s, and the Order includes WQBELs and other provisions to implement the TMDL WLAs for discharges from MS4s.
+On December 12, 2024, the USEPA partially approved and partially disapproved the State of California’s 2024 303(d) List of impaired waterbodies.
+The partial disapproval proposed to add five pollutant/waterbody combinations in the Santa Ana Region that demonstrate beneficial use impairment based on benthic community effects data.
+USEPA has not acted on the five additional listings.
+The 2024 303(d) List includes certain receiving waters in the Santa Ana Region.
+Since 1998, USEPA and the Santa Ana Water Board have established TMDLs to address water quality impairments for some listed waterbodies.
+These TMDLs establish WLAs for discharges from MS4s, and the Order includes WQBELs and other provisions to implement the TMDL WLAs for discharges from MS4s.

 Antidegradation Policy